President Trump To Sign Proclamation To Send National Guard Troops To Mexican Border

 "That's a big step," Trump continued, "we really haven't done that before, or certainly not very much before."

-But the move has many precedents.
+However, the move actually has many precedents.
 Every president since Ronald Reagan has called on the National Guard for limited, temporary missions along the frontier.

+Our Border Laws are very weak while those of Mexico & Canada are very strong.
+Congress must change these Obama era, and other, laws NOW!
+The Democrats stand in our way - they want people to pour into our country unchecked....CRIME!
+We will be taking strong action today.— Donald J. Trump (@realDonaldTrump) April 4, 2018

-The troops have been used primarily for activities such as surveillance.
-They are forbidden from civilian police actions, such as detaining suspects and using force, under a law first signed by President Rutherford B. Hayes in 1878.
+The troops have been used primarily for surveillance and other support activities.
+Troops are forbidden from civilian police actions, such as detaining suspects and using force, under a law first signed by President Rutherford B. Hayes in 1878.

-The president did not provide details, and his vague remarks appeared to catch many off-guard — including the military.
+Trump's remarks on Tuesday appeared to catch many off-guard — including the military.
 Here are some of the questions raised by the president's comments.

 1. How have presidents used troops in the past?